Tyzbrand/TyzsSkills/README.md

 The long-term vision is to provide a fully customizable progression system.
 I am currently working on an **API** to allow other developers to easily create addons without needing to modify the core mod.

 ## Documentation
-Here the official documentation!
+Here is the official documentation!
 It is still growing, but it will help you get started.<br>
 _Compatible with: NeoForge 1.21.1 | Mod version: 6.2+_

 ### JSON Tweaks